pateljheel/unicom/README.md

     The backend key in the bucket will be automatically selected based on the workspace name.
 Read https://developer.hashicorp.com/terraform/cli/workspaces for more details.

 - Single S3 bucket will be used for state management for all the developers.
-Bucket policy is configured to allow cross account users to access it.
-Following S3 policy must be applied to the state bucket.

-    ```json
+Instead of bucket policy, create new user in the bucket account and configure new profile using the user keys.

+    ```sh
+    aws configure --profile unifamily
     ```

+    In `backend.tf` `unifamily` profile is set for backend bucket.

+- In `provider.tf` use `default` profile to launch resources in your own account or use `unifamily` profile to launch resources in the central (bucket) account.